 B) With work experience

-If you are a high school student and you possess relevant work experience, your experience should still come after your education.
+If you are a high school student and you possess relevant work experience, your experience should still come after your education on a resume.
 If the work experience is significant enough, you may summarize your educational information in favor of a detailed description of your job experience.
 Asides that, your educational information listing should follow the outline stated above.

 A recent graduate as used in this context is anyone who graduated less than five years ago.
 For college students or recent graduates, a detailed educational background is still required since much of what you have to project as your career highlights would be educational achievements or results during the period of enrollment in the institution of study.
 Some people in this category may, however, have significant work experience so this class will be divided into two sub-sections.